-- 8. Section 216 of the Act is amended by deleting the Section 216 amended words "four thousand dollars" and substituting the words "two hundred thousand dollars". - 9.
-Section 217 of the Act is amended by deleting the Section 217 amended words "twenty thousand dollars" wherever they occur and substituting the words "two hundred thousand dollars".

-- 10. Section 259 of the Act is amended by inserting after subsection (2), the following subsection: - " (3) Notwithstanding any other law to the contrary, an electronic record of a data message made to or from the CBCS and retained by the Comptroller under section 275- - (a) is admissible in evidence; and - (b) shall be received as prima facie evidence, that the person, whose authentication code was used for the purpose of the data message, made the statements contained in the data message.".
+- 8. Section 216 of the Act is amended by deleting the Section 216 amended words "four thousand dollars" and substituting the words "two hundred thousand dollars and to imprisonment for a term of ten years". - 9.
+Section 217 of the Act is amended by deleting the Section 217 amended words "twenty thousand dollars" wherever it occurs and substituting the words "two hundred thousand dollars and to imprisonment for a term of ten years.". - 10.
+Section 259 of the Act is amended by inserting Section 259 amended after subsection (2), the following subsection: - " (3) Notwithstanding any other law to the contrary, an electronic record of a data message made to or from the CBCS and retained by the Comptroller under section 275- - (a) is admissible in evidence; and that the person, whose authentication code was used for the purpose of the data message, made the statements contained in the data message.".